LED Lighting vs. CFL and Incandescent Bulbs – Regarding EMF & EMI Levels

 In theory for many applications, yes, but in practice there are several problems with them. (here is a personal revised repost from a technical forum I belong to)

 While the LED itself has a long MTBF (Mean Time Between Failure) rating, the weak point in LED bulbs is the AC/DC converter circuitry.
 In the 7 LEDs I have bought so far in the past 4 years, I have had 3 failures.
 One of them actually failed in less than a month which is atrociously worse than virtually any incandescent I have ever owned.
-Another one had a flicker problem which developed in just over a year (I just replaced that one this month) and another burned up a regulator IC after a few years use.
-The inrush current and transients when you turn on an LED light can destroy cheap components over time just like any other bulb.
+Another one had a flicker problem which developed in just over a year (I just replaced that one this month) and another burned up a voltage regulator IC after a few years use.
+The inrush current and transients when you turn on an LED light can destroy cheap components over time just like any other bulb or piece of electronics.

 I have found the ones with ribbed cooling fins to work better, but it is hit and miss as to which manufacturer and model you should get as there is enough variation between manufacturing runs due to corners getting cut without warning.